datakurre/blog/content/blog/2020/07/camunda-robocloud/index.md

 <!-- ![](tweet-approval-process.png) -->

 [Robocorp's RPA suite is now open for everyone](https://robocorp.com/news/start-building-software-robots).
 Why does it matter?
 Because their “Robotic Process Automation” solution is based on [Robot Framework](https://robotframework.org).
-This does not only make Robocorp's solution great from the start, but it should also benefit the whole open-source Robot Framework ecosystem with better [tools](https://github.com/robocorp/robotframework-lsp/), [resources](https://hub.robocorp.com/) and [automation libraries](https://rpaframework.org/).
+This does not only make Robocorp's solution great from the start, but it should also benefit the whole open source Robot Framework ecosystem with better [tools](https://github.com/robocorp/robotframework-lsp/), [resources](https://hub.robocorp.com/) and [automation libraries](https://rpaframework.org/).

 To try out and learn these new tools, I played with a simple fictional business process...